 Sir Rod.
-Yes, all these arguments sound very well, but I can't help thinking that, if they were reduced to syllogistic form, they wouldn't hold water.
+(Crossing to Robin at table) Yes, all these arguments sound very well, but I can't help thinking that, if they were reduced to syllogistic form, they wouldn't hold water.
 Now quite understand us.
-We are foggy, but we don't allow our fogginess to be presumed upon.
-Unless you undertake to - well, suppose we say, carry off a lady? (addressing ghosts) Those who are in favour of his carrying off a lady - (all raise their hands except a bishop).
+(Backing Robin into the table) We are foggy, but we don't allow our fogginess to be presumed upon.
+Unless you undertake to - well, suppose we say, carry off a lady?
+(Walking away and addressing ghosts) Those who are in favour of his carrying off a lady - (all raise their hands except a bishop,).
 Those of the contrary opinion?
-(Bishop holds up his hands) Oh, you're never satisfied!
-Yes, unless you undertake to carry off a lady at once - I don't care what lady - any lady - choose your lady - you perish in inconceivable agonies.
+(Bishop holds up his hands which is rather limp wristed as well) Oh, you're never satisfied!
+Yes, unless you (Heading back towards Robin who is still standing by the table) undertake to carry off a lady at once - I don't care what lady - any lady - choose your lady - you perish in inconceivable agonies.

 Robin.
 Carry off a lady?
-Certainly not, on any account.
+(Walking DS of him and crossing to 8) Certainly not, on any account.
 I've the greatest respect for ladies, and I wouldn't do anything of the kind for worlds!
-No, no. I'm not that kind of a baronet, I assure you!
+No, no. (Crossing back towards Roderic) I'm not that kind of a baronet, I assure you!
 If that's all you've got to say, you'd better go back to your frames.